 Volunteer in Zimbabwe

 Zimbabwe is a country rich in culture and wildlife but also suffers from extreme poverty.
 If you apply to join a volunteer project in Zimbabwe you can spend time helping communities, animals, nature and conservation efforts.
-Programs are a one in a lifetime opportunity to be able to do something unique and special and visit a country which is blessed with beautiful locations.
+Programs are a one in a lifetime opportunity to be able to do something special in a country which is blessed with beautiful locations.

 Volunteer Programs in Zimbabwe